yumium/tech_notes/Pytest.md

 Create specific test cases for each use case.
 For each use case, think about

-- Normal case / typical input
+- Normal case: typical input and failures
-- Extremes
+- Extremes: sort([]), sort([1]*10000)
-- Nulls / "illegal" input
+- Nulls / "illegal" input: fibonnaci(-1)
-- Strange input
+- Strange input:

 Define result and write the test cases

 And in the grander scheme, think about other things to test (go back to user case).
 Should we add manual testing?
-What integration should we test (maybe even connection to adjacent service)
+What integration should we test (maybe even connection to adjacent service) $$

-Following the above approach, your solution will be organised, practical, and have big picture thinking.
+Following the above approach, your solution will be organised, practical, and have big picture thinking. $$

+> Moral: If we have infinite resources, we will test every possible case (every arrangement of the environment, every possible sequence of user moves ...).
+But given resources are constraint, we try to maximize the coverage of our tests on the use cases. (e.g., if I have tested one scenario, it's probably better to test a different scenario rather than writing another test case for the same scenario)